AlhNobleman/AlhNobleman/README.md

 # Hi there, I'm Shomoye 👋
-## Data Analyst -  Numbers should tell a story - I will make sure they do
+## Data Analyst
+*Numbers should tell a story - I will make sure they do.*

 I am a Chemistry graduate transitioning into Data Analytics with a passion for turning raw data into meaningful insights.